KYVENetwork/docs/docs/protocol_devs/advanced_concepts/vote_tallying.md

 ## Calculation

-The voting power is almost the same like the uploader selection probability defined before, but here **every** node in a pool is taken into account and not only the ones who voted either _valid_ or _invalid_.
+The voting power is almost the same as the uploader selection probability defined before, but here **every** node in a pool is taken into account and not only the ones who voted either _valid_ or _invalid_.
 This implies that simply having more delegation leads to more voting power.

 $$